 There are many locations in the Big Bend that have wonderful, collectible rocks.
 But the Big Bend is all private land or National and State Park land, so you can only hunt at ranches that are open to the public for rockhunting, or with a private guide like me.
-Currently, I have access to three ranches available for rockhunting field trips during cool weather (from around October 1 to around June 1).
-There is also a fourth ranch that is open occasionally for large groups.
+Currently, I have access to three ranches available for rockhunting field trips during cool weather (from around October 1 to around May 1).
 Different ranches may become available in the future, and there is no guarantee that the ranches I currently have access to will remain open in the future.

 Rollin’ Rock Club membership is required for all my field trips.
 An alternative is membership in a club that has declared my field trips to be official field trips for their members.
 Club membership is required because the South Central Federation of Mineralogical Societies has insurance that covers the landowner in case we damage a fence or something.
 The cost of the Rollin’ Rock Club is $10 per year for a single membership, or $16 per year for a dual membership.
 You can join when you go on your first field trip with me.

 The Ritchie Ranch (also known as the TW Ranch)